Harley Quinn: Birds of Prey (2020)

 Reading Between The Lines

 Margot Robbie is singled out because of the amount of power she had making the film and the final decisions.
-Accordingly, this article inquires about her business ethics and competence as a producer.
+Ergo, this article inquires about her business ethics and competence as a producer.
 In an attempt to make a point of how crucial filling that position is, with someone proven skilled for the job and respects the material.
-Therefore, one of the film’s prime offenses to be addressed is how it masquerades as a feminist film supporting representation, something it does not do.
+To that end, one of the film’s prime offenses to be addressed is how it masquerades as a feminist film supporting representation and other women, something it does not do.
 So a fan of her past works or not, choices that she made for Birds of Prey should not be brushed under the rug, or repeated as they do not translate into success.
-Another primary offense is it neglects canon within the DC Universe and belittles people of color.
+Another primary offense is it neglects canon within the DC Universe and belittles the non-white actors.

 As a result, movies with a similar agenda have fallen prey to a dismal box office, proving viewers are catching on to the political dreck they keep feeding us.
 For example, films with the same approach, Ghostbusters (2016), X-Men: Dark Phoenix (2019), Charlie’s Angels (2019), and Terminator: Dark Fate (2019), all share a disappointing box office with Birds of Prey.
 Furthermore, for those that feel Robbie is not to blame, but Cathy Yan is, the facts prove different.
 To clarify for those unfamiliar with a producer’s job, it entails overseeing film production such as selecting the script, coordinating writing, directing, editing, and arranging the finances.
 Before the director can go forward with anything, the producer must sign off and has the final say on creative decisions.
 Robbie should be held accountable, and with the box office numbers the film pulled, Warner Bros. should address her mistakes for their pocket’s sake and our eyes.

-‘Harley Quinn: Birds of Prey’ Pretends To Represent Women Of Color To Feed Robbie’s Ego
+‘Harley Quinn: Birds of Prey’ Pretends to Represent Non-white Actors to Feed Robbie’s Ego

 Thus, this brings us to the faux representation the film likes to tout itself for doing.
 The characters that were believed to fulfill the racial representation are Black Canary (Jurnee Smollett-Bell), Cassandra Cain (Ella Jay Basco), and Renee Montoya (Rosie Perez).
 Instead, all are castoff as a forgettable backdrop to feed the white star’s ego, making it the epitome of white feminism.
 Another negative is the superhero all-girl team marketing used to shield the film of any criticism and reward it for something it barely does.
 In reality, the film is a Harley Quinn solo movie, trying to unwittingly bank on a superhero group that has never been that popular.
 Among all of this, the canon characters are not respected by the creators of Birds of Prey.
 Each was downgraded in several ways, including their costumes, abilities, removing the leader (Batwoman), and little to no screen time for each.